osmlab/openstreetmap-json-schema/1.0-DRAFT/Data.md

 ## 1. Purpose

 This specification attempts to create a standard for representing OpenStreetMap data in a JSON format.
-It applies to data from an OSM API or similar source but *this* specification does not cover modified data stored locally, data for uploading
+It is intended to encode OSM data for interchange between an API and OSM editors.
+It does not cover modified data stored locally or diffs.

 ## 2. File Format